msinanc/msinanc/README.md

 - 👀 I’m interested in any type of software, permaculture and working remotely as a free agent.
 - 🌱 I’m currently learning HTML, CSS, JavaScript, React to become a Front End Developer.
 - 💞️ I’m looking to collaborate on any kind of open source projects that will be helpful for me and others.
-- 📫 How to reach me cingozsinan@outlook.com
+- 📫 How to reach me: cingozsinan@outlook.com

 <!---
 msinanc/msinanc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.